There Was Once an Asylum

 Original Asylum Men’s Ward, Female Ward, Cottage, Doctor's Residence and Associated Building Sites.

-Potential archaeological evidence in this area includes footings and postholes from former buildings and artefacts associated with the occupation of the early asylum site.
+Potential archaeological evidence in this area includes footings and postholes from former buildings and artefacts associated with the early asylum site's occupation.

 Asylum Sawmill, Stables and Piggery Site.